jimcghee/MochadPluginUI7/README.md

 There are two approaches to installation.
 The Safe way and the Pretty way.
 The safe way is to copy the 8 files you download to the Luup engine and create the Mochad device manually.
 It's down side is that you won't have a 'Mochad' app listed in 'My Apps'.
 Doesn't really matter except it isn't as pretty.
-The Pretty way is to install the UI5 Mochad and before it can do much damage copy the same 8 files to the Luup engine.
-The problem is that Mochad will go into a crash/reboot loop that will keep creating A1, A2, and M1 over and over again.
-Thus the hurry to copy the 8 files.
+The Pretty way is to install the UI5 Mochad and before it can do any damage copy the same 8 files to the Luup engine.
+The problem is that if you should give Mochad your Pi's IP before copying the new files, it will go into a crash/reboot loop that will keep creating A1, A2, and M1 over and over again.
+In other words, DON'T BE IN A RUCH TO GIVE YOUR NEW MOCHAD DEVICE THE IP ADDRESS OF YOUR PI!

-== I will describe the Safe way first ==
+== The 'Install the App' way ==

 1. Download the Mochad install files here: [https://github.com/jimcghee/MochadPluginUI7].
 	Click the 'clone or download' button, then click 'Download ZIP'.
 Extract the zip into a local directory.

+2. Install 'Mochad X10 Gateway' from the App store.
+	A minute or two after 'Mochad X10 Gateway' is installed, you will see a blue banner that says:

+	Cannot connect to Mochad on : Mochad

+	At this point you have installed the UI5 version that DOESN'T WORK!
+This is good.

-2. Click the "Apps" link on the left side of the Vera Web page, then click "Develop Apps", then "Luup files".
+3. Click the "Apps" link on the left side of the Vera Web page, then click "Develop Apps", then "Luup files".

-3. You will see a green "Upload" button.
-Grab all 8 of the files downloaded/extracted (except for the README) and drop them on the "upload" button.
+4. You will see a green "Upload" button.
+Grab 8 of the 9 files downloaded/extracted (ignore the README) and drop them on the "upload" button.
 You will see all 8 files copy.
-Click Done

-4. Go to the "Create Device" tab.
-Fill in these fields:
-    * **Description:** a name for your new Mochad device (e.g, "cm19a")
-    * **UpnpDevFilename:** D_Mochad1.xml
-    * **UnnpImplFilename:** I_Mochad1.xml
-    * **IpAddress:** The ip address of the machine running the Mochad daemon.

-5. Go to Settings/"Net & Wi-fi" and click "Reboot" and Yes when it asks.
-After the reboot completes (5 min) reload the page.
+5. Click 'Serial Port Configuration' (on the same page) and click the Save button.
+	This will cause the Luup engine to reload.

-6. Click Device and look in "No Room" to find the newly created Mochad device.
+6. Click Device and look in "No Room" to find the newly created Mochad device
+	titled: 'Mochad Control of cm15a over ethernet'.

-7. Go to the "Advanced" tab and click "Variables".
+7. Go to the "Advanced" tab and click "Params" and enter the IP address of the Pi running Mochad.
+	It's OK now because you have uploaded the new files to your Vera.
+	Click 'New Service' and 'Reload Engine'.
+Wait for reload to complete.

-8. Fill in the following variables:
+8. Go to the "Advanced" tab and click "Variables" and fill in the following variables:
     * **BinaryModules:** a comma separated list of house/unit codes for any appliance modules you may have.
 For example: "A1,D2"
     * **DimableModules:** a comma separated list of house/unit codes, but for *old style* dimmable modules.
     * **SoftstartModules:** a comma separated list of house/unit codes, but for newer dimmable modules like any recently produced LM465s.